browsdower/ETL-Project/README.md

 Datasets used and their sources.<br>

-  + Github datasets of NFL game results for two different years for the Kansas City Chiefs.
+  + Github datasets of NFL game results
+  + Two different years (2018 and 2019)
+  + Isolcate for the Kansas City Chiefs.
   + https://github.com/ryurko/nflscrapR-data/tree/master/games_data/regular_season